om13shukla/Python/README.md

 # Python

   Problem-1
-  Pracising and improving my aptitude for Python, starting from data structre and strings manipulations
+  Practising and improving my aptitude for Python, starting from data structre and strings manipulations